darkbloom-dance/homepage/README.md

 I hear Krampus is making an appearance!
 Tickets are available on the [Eye Candy Site](https://www.eyecandybangor.com/product/dec-21-how-to-get-on-the-naughty-list/508)

-## December 31st - Welcome To The Black Light District at Hot Hill Tagern in Thoamston, ME
+## December 31st - Welcome To The Black Light District at Hot Hill Tavern in Thoamston, ME

 Show starts at 8, then we'll be having a dance party to ring in the new year.
 Tickets are on the [Eye Candy Site](https://www.eyecandybangor.com/product/dec-31-welcome-to-the-black-light-district/509)